 The points will be credited to your account 8-12 weeks after you meet the spending threshold.

-Your account can’t be canceled or past due when Amex posts your points, or you won’t get your bonus.
+Your account can’t be canceled or past due when Amex posts your points, or you won’t earn your bonus.

-You can only get one initial bonus per card, but additional card members can help meet the spending requirements.
+You can only earn one initial bonus per card, but additional card members can help meet the spending requirements.

 Tips for Maximizing the Value of American Express Points